-The Group's and the Company's investment in the Acumen Group was subject to impairment assessment due to weaker performance of the associate as the principal activities of the Acumen Group are mainly COVID-19 related diagnostic tests which have been affected by the relaxation of Covid-19 control measures in many countries including Singapore.
-The impairment test was carried out using a discounted cash flow model covering a nine-year period.
-Cash flows projections are based on the next nine year budgets and plans approved by management; cash flows projections beyond that nine-year period have been extrapolated on the basis of a 3% (2022: 3%) terminal growth rate.
+For FY2023, the impairment test was carried out using a discounted cash flow model covering a nine-year period.
+Cash flows projections are based on the next nine year budgets and plans approved by management; cash flows projections beyond that nine-year period have been extrapolated on the basis of a 3% terminal growth rate.
 Such a growth rate does not exceed the long-term average growth rate of the sector.
-The discount rate applied (weighted average cost of capital "WACC" gross of tax effect) is 25% (2022: 22%).
+The discount rate applied (weighted average cost of capital "WACC" gross of tax effect) is 25%.
 Management believes that any reasonably possible change in the key assumptions on which this segment's recoverable amount is based would not cause the carrying amount to exceed its recoverable amount.
 The value in use is a recurring fair value measurement (Level 3).
 The quantitative information about the value in use measurement using significant unobservable inputs for the cash generating unit are consistent with those used for the measurement last performed.